giobbu/ML-streamlit-apps/README.md

 ## ML-streamlit-apps

-Demo app to visually show how machine learning models work in supervised and unsupervised environments.
+Demo apps to visually show how machine learning models work in the supervised/unsupervised settings.